wombleton/gitlaw-nz/acts/R/Reserve Bank of New Zealand Act 1989.md

     *   (f) a person who is authorised to do so under any enactment or rule of law of New Zealand or of any other country in which the insolvent participant was incorporated, created, or established; or

-    *   (g) the Assignee nominated under [section 59][638] of the Insolvency Act 2006 to be the Assignee of a bankrupt's property or any person who performs a similar role in respect of a process (whether in New Zealand or in another country) that is, or is similar to, bankruptcy.
+    *   (g) the Assignee nominated under [section 59][639] of the Insolvency Act 2006 to be the Assignee of a bankrupt's property or any person who performs a similar role in respect of a process (whether in New Zealand or in another country) that is, or is similar to, bankruptcy.

-    Section 156S: substituted, on 24 November 2009, by [section 6][628] of the Reserve Bank of New Zealand Amendment Act 2009 (2009 No 53).
+    Section 156S: replaced, on 24 November 2009, by [section 6][629] of the Reserve Bank of New Zealand Amendment Act 2009 (2009 No 53).

 ##### 156T Netting is valid and enforceable

 *   If the rules of a designated settlement system provide for netting, any netting in accordance with those rules is valid and enforceable despite any enactment or rule of law to the contrary.

-    Section 156T: substituted, on 24 November 2009, by [section 6][628] of the Reserve Bank of New Zealand Amendment Act 2009 (2009 No 53).
+    Section 156T: replaced, on 24 November 2009, by [section 6][629] of the Reserve Bank of New Zealand Amendment Act 2009 (2009 No 53).

 ##### 156U Interrelationship between netting and Companies Act 1993 and Insolvency Act 2006

 *   (1) The following provisions do not apply to any netting in accordance with the rules of a designated settlement system:

-    *   (a) [sections 310 to 310O][639] of the Companies Act 1993:
+    *   (a) [sections 310 to 310O][640] of the Companies Act 1993:

-    *   (b) [sections 254 to 262][640] of the Insolvency Act 2006\.
+    *   (b) [sections 254 to 262][641] of the Insolvency Act 2006\.

     (2) However, a netted balance is to be treated as---

-    *   (a) an amount to which [section 310(1)][639] of the Companies Act 1993 applies if a company that is in liquidation and another party (both of whom are participants in a designated settlement system) also have mutual credits, mutual debts, or other mutual dealings between them that are not netted in accordance with the rules of the designated settlement system; and
+    *   (a) an amount to which [section 310(1)][640] of the Companies Act 1993 applies if a company that is in liquidation and another party (both of whom are participants in a designated settlement system) also have mutual credits, mutual debts, or other mutual dealings between them that are not netted in accordance with the rules of the designated settlement system; and

-    *   (b) an amount to which [section 254(1)][640] of the Insolvency Act 2006 applies if the bankrupt (as defined in [section 3][641] of that Act) and another party (both of whom are participants in a designated settlement system) also have mutual credits, mutual debts, or other mutual dealings between them that are not netted in accordance with the rules of the designated settlement system.
+    *   (b) an amount to which [section 254(1)][641] of the Insolvency Act 2006 applies if the bankrupt (as defined in [section 3][642] of that Act) and another party (both of whom are participants in a designated settlement system) also have mutual credits, mutual debts, or other mutual dealings between them that are not netted in accordance with the rules of the designated settlement system.

-    Section 156U: substituted, on 24 November 2009, by [section 6][628] of the Reserve Bank of New Zealand Amendment Act 2009 (2009 No 53).
+    Section 156U: replaced, on 24 November 2009, by [section 6][629] of the Reserve Bank of New Zealand Amendment Act 2009 (2009 No 53).

 #### Procedure for making designation

 \[Repealed\]

-*   Heading: repealed, on 24 November 2009, by [section 6][628] of the Reserve Bank of New Zealand Amendment Act 2009 (2009 No 53).
+*   Heading: repealed, on 24 November 2009, by [section 6][629] of the Reserve Bank of New Zealand Amendment Act 2009 (2009 No 53).

 ##### 156V Underlying transactions, settlements, and limits on effect of sections 156Q, 156R, and 156T

 *   (1) Nothing in [section 156Q][261], [156R][262], or [156T][264] prevents---

-    *   (a) the operation of any enactment or rule of law in relation to an underlying transaction (including, without limitation, [sections 56][642], [292][583], [297][643], and [298][644] of the Companies Act 1993 and [section 194][645] of the Insolvency Act 2006); or
+    *   (a) the operation of any enactment or rule of law in relation to an underlying transaction (including, without limitation, [sections 56][643], [292][584], [297][644], and [298][645] of the Companies Act 1993 and [section 194][646] of the Insolvency Act 2006); or

     *   (b) any party from taking action against another party that has acted fraudulently or dishonestly so long as the remedy sought or obtained in respect of that action does not affect the application of [section 156Q][261], [156R][262], or [156T][264].

-    (2) If a person brings an action under any enactment or rule of law in relation to an underlying transaction (including, without limitation, [sections 56][642], [292][583], [297][643], and [298][644] of the Companies Act 1993 and [section 194][645] of the Insolvency Act 2006), that person may produce evidence of a settlement before the court for the purpose of proving that---
+    (2) If a person brings an action under any enactment or rule of law in relation to an underlying transaction (including, without limitation, [sections 56][643], [292][584], [297][644], and [298][645] of the Companies Act 1993 and [section 194][646] of the Insolvency Act 2006), that person may produce evidence of a settlement before the court for the purpose of proving that---

     *   (a) a participant received value by means of that settlement; and

     *   (b) the value received was an element of the underlying transaction.

-    (3) Nothing in [section 292(4A)][583] of the Companies Act 1993 or [section 196][646] of the Insolvency Act 2006 applies to---
+    (3) Nothing in [section 292(4A)][584] of the Companies Act 1993 or [section 196][647] of the Insolvency Act 2006 applies to---

     *   (a) an underlying transaction; or